Facts about the survey Felling

 Development work for better quality

-In 2021, as part of the development work, Statistics Sweden investigated whether import and export data of roundwood refer to cubic metres under or on bark.
-Another development work completed in 2022 concerned the conversion factor between solid measure under bark (m3fub) and cubic metres standing volume (m3sk).
-The revision of the conversion factor meant that the previous conversion factor of 1.2 between the units m3fub and m3sk was revised to 1.188.
-The statistics have been revised since 2000 to take account of the new conversion factor.
+In 2021, as part of the development work, Statistics Sweden investigated whether import and export data on round wood refer to cubic metres under or on bark.
+Another development work that was completed in 2022 concerned the conversion rate between fixed measure under bark (m3fub) and forest cubic meters (m3sk).
+The revision of the conversion ratio meant that the previous conversion ratio of 1.2 between the units m3fub and m3sk was revised to 1.188.
+The statistics have been revised from year 2000 onwards to take account of the new conversion rate.

-Average area for final fellings greater than or equal to 0.5 hectares is based on the Swedish Forest Agency's register for felling notifications and registered information on felling linked to these notifications.
-Completed felling is registered within the Swedish Forest Agency's supervisory activities with the support of remote sensing-based methods where satellite images taken at various times are compared to identify and delimit fellings.
-The operations are comprehensive, but there are uncertainties, and these can partly be assessed by comparing the harvested area according to this register and the SLU National Forest Inventory's estimates of final felled area.
+The average area for final felling greater than or equal to 0.5 hectares is based on the Swedish Forest Agency's register for felling notifications and registered information on felling conducted that can be linked to these notifications.
+Felling conducted is registered within the Swedish Forest Agency's supervisory activities with support for remote sensing-based methods where satellite images taken at different times are compared to identify and delimit felling.
+The operations are comprehensive, but there are uncertainties, and these can partly be assessed by a comparison between the felled area according to this register and the SLU National Forest Inventory's estimates of the final felled area.

-The estimates of the National Forest Inventory exceed the Swedish Forest Agency's register by 28 percent for the latest five-year average.
-The Swedish Forest Agency's register only includes fellings larger than or equal to 0.5 hectares.
-The estimates of the National Forest Inventory also include the area covered by smaller fellings.
-But there are also other potential explanations for differences between these two sources of statistics.
-This may involve technical differences in measurement of how the harvested area is delineated, that fellings over 0.5 hectares have been missed in the Swedish Forest Agency's register, and that there may be random variations in the National Forest Inventory's estimates.
-It has not been possible to clarify how much of the total difference that consists of different partial explanations.
+The estimates of the Swedish National Forest Inventory exceed the Swedish Forest Agency's register by 21 percent for the latest five-year average.
+This can be explained by the fact that the Swedish Forest Agency's register only covers fellings greater than or equal to 0.5 hectares.
+The estimates of the Swedish National Forest Inventory also include the area that is conducted in smaller fellings.
+But there are also other potential explanations for differences between these two statistical sources.
+These may be due to measurement technical differences in how the felled area is delimited, that fellings over 0.5 hectares have been missed in the Swedish Forest Agency's documentation for various reasons, and random variations in the Swedish National Forest Inventory's estimates.
+It has not been possible to clarify how much of the total difference consists of different partial explanations.

 • Last Updated: 9/19/2023